paullally/Brew-Brewery/README.md

 <br>This fufils the user story:
 > As a user, I want to be able view the website on all devices so I can show others the website on my mobile phone or laptop.

-The home page contains details on the backstory of the company, the products they offer and the brewing process they use. <br>
+The home page contains details on the backstory of **Brew Brewery**.
+The products they offer and the Brewing process they use. <br>
 This fufils the user stories:

  > As a user, I want to be able read about the company history to find out more about the company and its staff.<br>
  > As a user, I want to be able read about the brewing process to learn about there unqiue brewing style. <br>
  > As a user, I want to be able know what the website is about from frist glance to easily understand the main purpose of the site.

- The products page contains images of the beer that is on offer,when you hover over the image an overlay will appear with the name of the beer and a learn more button.
+ The products page contains images of the beer that is on offer, When you hover over the image an overlay will appear with the name of the beer and a learn more button.
 When this button is clicked you are given a description of the beer and a link to where to buy that beer. <br>
  This fufils the user stories:
   > As a user, I want to be able to see the products on offer so that I know what types of beer they have on offer.<br>
  > As a user, I want to be able to read a description on of the products so that I can make a decision on what I would like to try.<br>